 “Entrevista con Ella” (Interview with Her) 2017

 This is my interpretation of womanhood.
 It voices the futile aim of “others” to define and confine “us”.
 Ella believes the word Mujer (woman) is synonymous with humanity.
 She believes that by excluding themselves from that word, men repress their femininity and weaken the power of their masculinity.
 None of us should.

-“Mujer” carries with it imposed values, roles and beliefs, along unwanted negative connotations.
+“Mujer” carries with it imposed values, roles, and beliefs, along with unwanted negative connotations.
 It’s tied up with femininity, pinned against feminism.
-It’s chained to one human group and gender, when it belongs to all.
+It’s chained to one human group and gender when it belongs to all.
 Mujer is not just mother.
 Mujer is many things; wants many things.
 She doesn’t long for a world without Hombre (man) she longs for a world, where we are all intrinsically human, where we are free to be, without one single label, one single story.